sdziallas/comp55/docs/labs/9-Github.md

 in your grade.
-While you shouldn't commit after doing every line like I'm going to ask you to do here, I would say once you've added something that makes the program different than what you had before (say a difference or change of 20 or 30 lines of code just to give a rough estimate) it would make sense to commit.
+While you shouldn't commit after doing every line like I'm going to ask you to do here, I would say once you've added something that makes the program different than what you had before (say a difference or change of 10 or 20 lines of code just to give a rough estimate) it would make sense to commit.
 It makes sense that when you have something that can be described in a short message as being different than what you had before, you should commit it.
 Then after